Galas and Fundraisers

 Lectures, Salons and Symposia

-Mar 4 2:00-5:00: Classical Music Club Toronto.
+Feb 25 2:00-5:00: Classical Music Club Toronto.
 Boito: Mefistofele.
-The Faust legend has provided inspiration to many famous composers – Gounod, Schumann, and others.
-Our program will examine a 19th-century operatic approach from a composer who was also a librettist for Giuseppe Verdi’s operas Otello and Falstaff.
-A selection of recordings (both audio and video) will be presented highlighting the diversity of Schubert’s compositions across many genres.
-For information and location contact John Sharpe: 416-898-2549.
+The Faust legend has provided inspiration to many of the famous composers – Gounod, Schumann and others.
+Our program will examine a 19th-century operatic approach.
+Brief audio selections followed by a full-length performance on video.
+For program details, please call John Sharpe at 416-898-2549.
 Annual membership: $25(regular); $10(sr/st).
 Free for first-time visitors.
 Donations accepted for refreshments.
-Postponed from Feb 25.

 Mar 6 7:30: University of Toronto, Faculty of Music.
 Louis Applebaum Distinguished Visitor in Film Composition.
 Lecture by Howard Shore.
 Faculty of Music, Edward Johnson Building, Walter Hall, 80 Queen’s Park.
 416-408-0208.
 Free.

-Mar 4 10:30am: Canadian Opera Company.
+Feb 4 10:30am: Canadian Opera Company.
 90-Minute Tour of the Four Seasons Centre.
 Led by a trained docent.
 Includes information and access to the Isadore and Rosalie Sharp City Room, the Richard Bradshaw Amphitheatre and R. Fraser Elliott Hall, as well as backstage areas such as the wig rooms and dressing rooms, the orchestra pit, and other spaces that only a stage door pass could unlock.
 Four Seasons Centre for the Performing Arts, 145 Queen St. W. 416-363-8231. coc.ca. $20(adults); $15(sr/st).
-Also Mar 11, 18 and 25.
+Also Feb 11, 18, Mar 4.

 Mar 4 1:30: Toronto Early Music Players Organization.
 Workshop coached by viol player Justin Haynes.
 Armour Heights Community Centre, 2140 Avenue Rd.
 Bring your early instruments and a music stand.
 416-779-5750. www.tempotoronto.net $20.